Dublin City University Vs The University of Liverpool: Compare Fees, Placement, Reviews

 Tips: The transition was pretty smooth.
 Initially, I needed some understanding of how things were working, and once I grasped that, I was able to learn new things and develop myself.
 I received a scholarship from the university, which is given along with the university application itself.
 The amount is 5000 pounds.
 I am very satisfied with the university, the course, and the country, where I gained a new perspective on things and began to learn independent while understanding different cultures.

 Likes (Safety): I found the area to be quite safe and never faced any safety challenges.
-The other safety facilities include CCTV surveillance, well-lit streets, emergency helplines, and so on.
+The other safety facilities include CCTV surveillance, well-lit streets, emergency helplines and so on.
 Even the student accommodation needs access to cars multiple times to enter the premises.
 One positive experience was when I went to my friend's place late at around 3 am.
-The street were deserted, but I observed some police surveillance in the area during this time, which made me feel safe.
+The street were deserted, but I observed some police surveillance in the area during this time which made me feel safe.

 Dislikes (Permanent Immigration): The UK offers a structured and transparent immigration system with a clear process for obtaining a visa and permanent immigration options by being in skilled workers visa category.
 My chances of getting permanent settlement are fairly good, as I am pursuing a Master's degree in a high-demand field, specifically Data Science and AI.
 There are several opportunities for roles related to this degree in the UK.
 Obtaining a proper job with the necessary skills and meeting the requirements of the skilled worker visa would help in securing the Permanent settlement option.
-Yes, I would consider it seriously.
+I would consider it seriously.
 The quality of life and opportunities in the country are immense for the role I am interested in.

 Total Monthly ExpensePound 800